Yago/agrid.css/README.md

 # Agrid.css is a simple, light and responsive css grid !

-It's work just like Twitter Bootstrap, but with less code.
+It's work just like Twitter Bootstrap, but more configurable.

 ### [Demo](http://www.yago-art.ch/agrid/)

-## A 12 columns grid !
+## A very easy grid !

 It's pretty simple to use, choose the number of column and give them the right class :